Mallor705/MultiScope/README.md

 ## ⚙️ How It Works

 MultiScope orchestrates multiple independent Steam instances by leveraging Linux sandboxing and display management technologies.
 The main goal is to run separate Steam sessions that do not conflict with each other, allowing different users to log in and play simultaneously without interference between the Steam clients.

-Here is a technical breakdown of the main components:

--   **Sandboxing with Bubblewrap:** This is the cornerstone of MultiScope.
-For each Steam instance, MultiScope uses `bubblewrap` to create an isolated sandbox environment.
-A critical function of this sandbox is the creation of a unique, separate `home` directory for each instance.
-This ensures each Steam session has its own configuration, data cache, save files, and user credentials, preventing any data crossover or conflicts between instances or with the system user.

--   **Input Device Isolation:** `bubblewrap` creates a private, empty `/dev/input` directory inside the sandbox.
-It then uses `--dev-bind` to selectively expose *only* the assigned input devices (e.g., a specific keyboard, mouse, or controller) into that private directory.
-This is the core of input isolation: the sandboxed Steam instance is fundamentally incapable of seeing any other input devices besides those explicitly assigned to it.

--   **Display Management with Gamescope:** MultiScope launches instances of the Steam client.
-To manage how these Steam instances are displayed, it offers the option to use Valve's `gamescope`.
-When enabled, `gamescope` acts as a micro-compositor, running a Steam instance on a nested, isolated display server.
-This allows for precise control over windows, resolution, and performance settings for that player's session.

--   **Audio Redirection with Pipewire:** For audio management, MultiScope sets environment variables (`PULSE_SINK`) that instruct the `pipewire` audio server to route all audio from a specific sandboxed instance to a dedicated audio device.
-This allows each player's game audio to be sent to their own headphones or speakers.

 ---